IvanDoronin/packages/auth_kit/core_auth_kit/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
-## TO do
-- unit tests
-- failure messages/classes
-- account deletion logic
-- validation logic for value objects
-- widget collection (e.g. "Log in with Google" button, etc)

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.